Mauna Loa Eruption (2022)

 A local tsunami may follow an earthquake.
 Thus far, none of the earthquakes associated with the volcanic activity have posed a tsunami threat, although there were localized fluctuations in the sea level of up to 16 inches.
 Tsunami danger is imminent if you feel the ground shaking below your feet, if you see the ocean receding for a long distance, or if you hear a loud roaring sound coming from the ocean waves.
 Seek higher ground immediately or travel inland for a half-mile.

-Local residents and visitors are urged to stay informed about this ongoing situation.
-If they are not already receiving alerts, they can register to be part of Hawaii County’s emergency notification system by going to this link.
+Local residents and visitors are urged to stay informed about when there is ongoing volcanic activity.
+If they are not already receiving alerts for this and other hazards, they can register to be part of Hawaii County’s emergency notification system by going to this link.

 Be aware of vog and vog risk.
 People on Hawaii Island outside the area of volcanic activity are also advised to monitor levels of vog.
 When levels of vog are high, avoid outdoor activities that cause heavy breathing, drink plenty of fluids to avoid dehydration, and avoid smoking and second-hand smoke.
 Stay indoors and close windows and doors.
 If an air conditioner is in use, set it to recirculate.Volcanic ash health risks.
 People living in areas affected by volcanic ash should take precautions.
 When explosive volcanic eruptions occur, volcanic ash can be a health hazard, even miles away from the eruption.
 Volcanic ash can cause problems breathing, especially for those with respiratory issues.
 With long-term exposure it can lead to eye damage and lung disease.
 Pele’s Hair is sharp, thin strands of volcanic glass fibers carried on the wind that can cause damage to the eyes and lungs.
 It is also abrasive; if it lands on your windshield you should not use your wipers to clear it.
 Accumulation of ash on buildings can cause roof collapses and other dangers.
 For more information about safely removing ash, including Pele’s hair, visit this site.
 For more information on mitigating the risks of exposure to volcanic ash, visit the U.S. Geological Survey volcanic ash mitigation page.

 Masks for protection from volcanic ash.
-Hawaii County has been distributing free N95 masks for protection from volcanic ash, up to three masks per person.
-N95 Masks will be distributed at upcoming community meetings scheduled, depending on availability.
+During times of volcanic activity, N95 masks may be distributed to the general public, depending on availability.
 Masks do not protect against gases and vapors; they will only provide protection against volcanic ash.